 They have already had some notable success in the commissioning of innovative and useful products

-attracting the finest talent in Irish legal publishing, for example:
+attracting the finest talent in Irish legal publishing.

 Law Society of Ireland run CPD courses over a wide

 range of topics, intended to balance theory and practicality and to meet the day-to-day practice needs